 Arthritis Foundation issues first CBD guidance for adults with arthritis

 In July 2019 the Arthritis Foundation conducted a national survey amongst people with arthritis on how they feel about using CBD.
 According to the Arthritis Foundation, 79% of the 2600 people who responded to the survey reported that they are currently using CBD, have used it in the past or are considering using it as an alternative therapy to deal with their arthritis.
 The prompted the Arthritis Foundation to develop a set of guidelines on using CBD to help with arthritis symptoms.
 They partnered with three experts — Daniel Clauw, MD, of the University of Michigan and director of the Chronic Pain and Fatigue Research Center; Mary Ann Fitzcharles, MD, of McGill University; and Kevin Boehnke, PhD, of the University of Michigan and a researcher at the Chronic Pain and Fatigue Research Center.
 With the Arthritis Foundation these experts were able to conclude on these points surrounding CBD and arthritis:

-- Although CBD may help patients with arthritis alleviate their pain, anxiety and insomnia, it is important to keep in mind the lack of rigorous clinical studies among this population;
+- Although CBD may help patients with arthritis alleviate their pain, anxiety, sleep and insomnia, it is important to keep in mind the lack of rigorous clinical studies among this population;

 - Although no major safety issues have been uncovered regarding moderate doses of CBD, potential drug interactions have been found;